← Back to research

 Blocks positions itself as a workflow-first agent platform — rather than replacing your dev tools, it embeds coding agents inside them.
 Mention @blocks in a GitHub issue, Slack thread, or Linear ticket, and a coding agent of your choice picks up the task.
 [3]

 The key differentiator is agent choice: teams aren't locked to a single AI.
-Claude Code handles most tasks well, Codex brings deep reasoning, OpenCode offers privacy-focused open-source, and Sisyphus provides multi-agent orchestration for complex workflows.
+Claude Code handles most tasks well, Codex brings deep reasoning, OpenCode offers privacy-focused open-source, Kimi Code adds a low-cost option, and Sisyphus provides multi-agent orchestration for complex workflows.

 Key Capabilities